-Sipan Olah is an award-winning opera singer (tenor) and choir conductor.
-He graduated from the Yerevan Komitas State Conservatory (Armenia), earning an MA degree with honours.
-Sipan further developed his conducting techniques with the distinguished professor Davit Ghazaryan (Yerevan).
-He also perfected his singing with the well-known bass Barsegh Tumanyan (Yerevan) and the tenor Philip Doghan at the Royal Academy of Music, London.
+Sipan Olah is a London-based award-winning opera singer (tenor), pianist and choir conductor.
+He graduated from the Yerevan Komitas State Conservatory (Armenia), being awarded an MA degree with honours.
+Sipan further developed his conducting techniques with professor Davit Ghazaryan (Yerevan).
+He also perfected his singing with bass Barsegh Tumanyan (Yerevan) and tenor Philip Doghan at the Royal Academy of Music, London.

 In 2003, Sipan received a scholarship from the Vladimir Spivakov Foundation (which supports highly talented young musicians).
 In 2007, he won the Gold Medal in the Republic of Armenia Arts Festival.
 From 2007 to 2010, he worked as a tenor vocalist and conductor with the State Vocal Quartet of the Armenian Ministry of Culture.
 From 2011 to 2013, Sipan was a member of the London Philharmonic Choir, performing at the Royal Albert Hall and Royal Festival Hall.
 From 2013 to 2016, he was appointed Artistic Director of the Tekeyan Cultural Association.
 In 2014, he was awarded the Komitas Medal by the Music Union of Armenia.